The Napa Valley Guide

 ad hoc + addendum6476 Washington St., Yountville | 707.944.2487

-It's hard to imagine that Thomas Keller initially opened ad hoc as a temporary dining space—it's been a beloved Yountville dinner spot since it first opened back in 2006, and it definitely doesn't seem like it's going anywhere.
+It's hard to imagine that Thomas Keller initially opened ad hoc as a temporary dining space—it's been a beloved Yountville dinner spot since it first opened back in 2006.
 This laid-back spot offers a four course menu that changes daily and showcases the comfort food Keller grew up with (fried chicken, macaroni and cheese, and some seriously good salads with blue cheese and bacon).
 It's a fixed menu, with no substitutions except for a few add-ons, which always sell out.

 Cindy’s Backstreet Kitchen1327 Railroad Ave., St. Helena | 707.963.1200